d-morrison/IntroStatActivities/00-calendar.Rmd

 5& 5& W& 2/10& Movie Profits \\*
 5& 5& F& 2/12& Movie Profits \\ \hline
 6& $-$& M$-$F& 2/15$-$2/19& Exam 1 \\ \hline
-7& 6& M& 2/22& Handedness of Male Boxers Part 1 \\*
+7& 6& M& 2/22& Handedness of Male Boxers \\*
-7& 6& W& 2/24& Handedness of Male Boxers Part 1 \\*
+7& 6& W& 2/24& Handedness of Male Boxers \\*
-7& 6& F& 2/26& Handedness of Male Boxers Part 1 \\ \hline
+7& 6& F& 2/26& Handedness of Male Boxers \\ \hline
-8& 7& M& 3/1& Handedness of Male Boxers Part 2 \\*
+8& 7& M& 3/1& Estimate the Proportion of Left-Handed Male Boxers \\*
-8& 7& W& 3/3& Handedness of Male Boxers Part 2 \\*
+8& 7& W& 3/3& Estimate the Proportion of Left-Handed Male Boxers \\*
-8& 7& F& 3/5& Handedness of Male Boxers Part 2 \\ \hline
+8& 7& F& 3/5& Estimate the Proportion of Left-Handed Male Boxers \\ \hline
-9& 8& M& 3/8& Winter Sports Helmet Use and Head Injuries Part 1 \\*
+9& 8& M& 3/8& Winter Sports Helmet Use and Head Injuries \\*
-9& 8& W& 3/10& Winter Sports Helmet Use and Head Injuries Part 1 \\*
+9& 8& W& 3/10& Winter Sports Helmet Use and Head Injuries \\*
-9& 8& F& 3/12& Winter Sports Helmet Use and Head Injuries Part 1 \\ \hline
+9& 8& F& 3/12& Winter Sports Helmet Use and Head Injuries \\ \hline
-10& 9& M& 3/15& Winter Sports Helmet Use and Head Injuries Part 2 \\*
+10& 9& M& 3/15& Estimate the Difference in Proportion of Head Injuries \\*
-10& 9& W& 3/17& Winter Sports Helmet Use and Head Injuries Part 2 \\*
+10& 9& W& 3/17& Estimate the Difference in Proportion of Head Injuries \\*
-10& 9& F& 3/19& Winter Sports Helmet Use and Head Injuries Part 2 \\ \hline
-11& 10& M& 3/22& COVID-19 and Air Pollution \\*
+10& 9& F& 3/19& Estimate the Difference in Proportion of Head Injuries \\ \hline 11& 10& M& 3/22& COVID-19 and Air Pollution \\*
 11& 10& W& 3/24& COVID-19 and Air Pollution \\*
 11& 10& F& 3/26& COVID-19 and Air Pollution \\ \hline